MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-jms-support.md

    > [!IMPORTANT]
    > If you are using user-assigned managed identity, also need to add property `spring.cloud.azure.credential.client-id` with your user-assigned managed identity client id.

-### Connect to Azure Service Bus with JMS use connection String
+### Connect to Azure Service Bus JMS using connection string

 Add the following properties and you're good to go.